Why Your Firstborn Might Be Smarter!

 “Nonetheless the effect of birth order is fascinating and I think each position confers different strengths and weaknesses.”

-If birth order really does nudge them in certain directions, it’s only one small piece of an elaborate puzzle that has not yet comes to an end.
+If birth order really does nudge them in certain directions, it’s only one small piece of an elaborate puzzle that has not yet come to an end.